Vision-Software-LLC/Vision-UI/Documentation.md

 Visible = The Setting Tabs Visibility.
 True by default Text = Name/Text of the tab
 Icon = Icon of the tab
+CanvasSize = Vertical size of the scrolling frame.
 EnabledSettings = The settings/color pickers that will be shown in the settings tab.
 Button to reset all colors to default will always be included.

 ]]